-For FY 2016, state regular special education aid will be the lesser of: 62 percent of old formula special education expenditures for the prior year; 50 percent of nonfederal special education expenditures for the prior year; or 56 percent of the amount calculated using a new pupil-driven formula based on prior year data.
+For FY 2016, state regular special education aid was the lesser of: 62 percent of old formula special education expenditures for the prior year; 50 percent of nonfederal special education expenditures for the prior year; or 56 percent of the amount calculated using a new pupil-driven formula based on prior year data.

-Beginning in FY 2016, special education aid will be paid directly to cooperatives and intermediate districts, rather than flowing through the resident districts.
-Tuition bills will be reduced by the aid paid directly to these entities.
+Beginning in FY 2016, special education aid is paid directly to cooperatives and intermediate districts, rather than flowing through the resident districts.
+Tuition bills are reduced by the aid paid directly to these entities.

-The formula for special education excess cost aid for FY 2016 will be the greater of: 56 percent of the difference between the district's unreimbursed nonfederal special education costs and 7 percent of the district's general education revenue; or 62 percent of the difference between the district's unreimbursed old formula special education costs and 2.5 percent of the district's general education revenue.
+The formula for special education excess cost aid for FY 2016 was the greater of: 56.0 percent of the difference between the district's unreimbursed nonfederal special education costs and 7.0 percent of the district's general education revenue; or 62.0 percent of the difference between the district's unreimbursed old formula special education costs and 2.5 percent of the district's general education revenue.